Updated January 17th, 2020

 - One cannot retrieve one’s ANA Mileage Plus number if one loses it.
 There is no way to look it up via email/passport #/name + DOB, either online or via their support number.
 If one cannot find their card, one will literally have to create a new account.

 - Award tickets are only available on multi-segment itineraries.
 This may not be the end of the world, but it did make comparing one-way prices difficult.
-In the interest of full disclosure, we ended up viewing round-trip ticket quotes and dividing the fees and miles required by two.
+In the interest of full disclosure, I ended up viewing round-trip ticket quotes and dividing the fees and miles required by two.
 This was in attempt to simulate a one-way award.
 Not ideal.

 - One is unable to book an award ticket less than 96 hours from departure.
 Obviously, this massively impedes one of the great uses of award miles, close in bookings.
 This was also devastating to ANA’s Mileage Plus value, as it resulted in many zeros being averaged in.

 Despite being frusterated by seeing waitlist after waitlist only results, ANA did manage some truley spectacular hypothetical redemptions.
 Our best for the month was a seat in ANA’s fantastic first class cabin.
 It was offered for just 75,000(adjusted) miles + $193.18 in fees.
 The lowest-priced cash alternative was $9,904, providing an absolutely stellar 12.95¢ per mile redemption rate.